-Especially in a small business it can seem like the simplest way to manage holiday across the firm is on paper.
-After all it’s fairly easy, you may think.
+Especially in a small business, it can seem like the simplest way to manage holidays across the firm is on paper.
+After all, it’s fairly easy, you may think.
 And perhaps, in the early days it is.
 A large calendar on the office wall showing who’s on holiday on any given day can do the trick.
 Each team can be grouped together, making it easy to see at a glance who’s in the office and who’s on leave.
 So far, so good.

 Then you need to start factoring in data protection.
-While simple holiday is open knowledge, after all people can see when a colleague is not in the workplace, more complex issues can be protected information.
-Sick leave, parental leave, bereavement and other absences will need to be recorded more discretely.
+While a simple holiday is open knowledge after all people can see when a colleague is not in the workplace, more complex issues can be protected information.
+Sick leave, parental leave, bereavement, and other absences will need to be recorded more discretely.

 So you might move from the big calendar on the wall to the securely locked filing cabinet.
 Over time the ongoing record for each employee grows bigger, and it becomes harder to track who has how much leave remaining as the holiday year progresses.
 Gathering the data to remind staff how much time off they have to take now becomes a mammoth task that takes up increasing amounts of time.

 The alternative to this might be to create a spreadsheet to handle your annual leave administration.
 This takes away the storage issue, reducing all of those filing cabinets to a computer file.
 If you know what you are doing with Excel formulas you can even have some of the calculations performed automatically, although you will first need to know how to work out, for example, pro-rata holiday entitlement for part-timers.